tc39/proposal-call-this/README.md

 ### Old bind operator
 This proposal is a **resurrection** of the old [Stage-0 bind-operator proposal][old bind].
-A champion of the old proposal has [recommended restarting with a new proposal][fresh] instead of using the old proposal.
+(A champion of the old proposal has [recommended restarting with a new proposal][fresh] instead of using the old proposal.)

 [fresh]: https://github.com/tc39/proposal-bind-operator/issues/56#issuecomment-698444297

-This means it is basically the same as the old proposal.
+The new proposal is basically the same as the old proposal.
-The only big difference is that there is no unary form for implciit binding of the receiver during method extraction.
+The only big difference is that there is no unary form for implicit binding of the receiver during method extraction.
 (See also [non-goals](#non-goals).)

 ### Extensions